 Bicycles are a common form of recreation, and getting a bike has become a milestone in just about every child’s life.
 With learning to ride a bike come the normal bumps, bruises, and skinned knees.
-What many people don’t seem to be familiar with the life-threatening injuries that occur from bicycles, which happen more often than you might think.
+Bicycle accidents can also lead to serious and life threatening injuries, including traumatic brain injury, and it happens more often than you think.
+This make promoting bike safety for kids extremely important.

-Purchasing a bike for your child: Some safety considerations
+Purchasing a bicycle for your child: Some safety guidelines

 The American Academy of Pediatrics suggests these tips for finding a bike that properly fits your child: